-(1) The President of the Court shall be elected by all permanent Judges of the Court of Appeal and of the Court of First Instance, for a term of three years.
-He may be re-elected twice.

-(2) The President shall represent the Court.

-(3) The President shall direct the judicial activities and the administration of the Court of Appeal.
-The Court of Appeal sitting as a full Court shall be presided by the President.
+- (1) The President of the Court shall be elected by all judges of the Court of Appeal and of the Court of First Instance who are full-time judges, for a term of three years.
+He may be re-elected twice. - (2) The President shall direct the judicial activities and the administration of the Court of Appeal.
+The Court of Appeal sitting as a full Court shall be chaired by the President.

-Article 11 Presidium
+Presidium

-(1) The Presidium shall be composed of the President of the Court, who shall act as chairperson, two Judges of the Court of Appeal elected from among their number, three permanent Judges of the Court of First Instance elected from among their number, and the Registrar.

-(2) The Presidium shall be responsible for the management of the Court.
+- (1) The Presidium shall be composed of the President of the Court, who shall act as chairperson, two judges of the Court of Appeal elected from among their number, three judges of the Court of First Instance who are full-time judges of the Court elected from among their number, and the Registrar. - (2) The Presidium shall be responsible for the management of the Court.
 It may, without prejudice to its own responsibility, delegate certain tasks to one of its members.

-(3) The Presidium shall in particular:

-(a) draw up proposals regarding the Rules of Procedure and the Financial Regulations of the Court;

-(b) prepare the annual budget, the annual accounts and the annual report of the Court and submit them to the Budget Committee;

-(c) establish the guidelines for the training programme for Judges and supervise the implementation thereof;

-(d) lay down the rules governing the Registry including the sub-registries.

-(4) The Presidium can take valid decisions only when all members, or their substitutes, are present.
+- (3) The Presidium shall in particular: - (a) draw up proposals regarding the Rules of Procedure and the Financial Regulations of the Court; - (b) prepare the annual budget, the annual accounts and the annual report of the Court and submit them to the Budget Committee; - (c) establish the guidelines for the training programme for judges and supervise the implementation thereof; - (d) lay down the rules governing the Registry including the sub-registries. - (4) The Presidium can take valid decisions only when all members, or their substitutes, are present.
 Decisions shall be taken by a majority of votes.

-Article 12 Staff
+Staff

-(1) The officials and other servants shall have a task to assist the President of the Court, the Judges and the Registrar.
-They shall be responsible to the Registrar, under the authority of the President of the Court.

-(2) The Council, acting by qualified majority, shall establish the Staff Regulations of officials and other servants of the Court.
+- (1) The officials and other servants shall have a task to assist the President of the Court, the judges and the Registrar.
+They shall be responsible to the Registrar, under the authority of the President of the Court. - (2) The Mixed Committee shall establish the Staff Regulations of officials and other servants of the Court.

-SECTION 2 - THE COURT OF APPEAL
+SECTION 2 - THE COURT OF FIRST INSTANCE